Taking retail and wholesale experiences to digital showrooms

 Of course, retailers would mention some critical points when thinking about ordering via digital showrooms.
 One of the most arguable aspect for many people in that business is that they are missing the ability to feel, touch and maybe even try on clothing.
 It would be a mistake to assume that all important aspects can (yet!) be covered when you take your showroom to a digital level.
 But because everything is going to go digital sooner or later it is of high importance to create an experience that combines the best aspects from both worlds.

 Visualising your product range in a 3D environment is a great start.
 And if you think of the future, 3D rendered pictures are not devious at all.
-Just think of the social human robot (Sophia, developed by Hanson Robotics) that already resembles a lot to a real person.
+Just think of the social human robot (Sophia, developed by Hanson Robotics²) that already resembles a lot to a real person.
 Therefore, it is a safe assumption to make that 3D pictures will be just as realistic in the future.

 Are you ready for your very own retail revolution and to start the journey to digital showrooms?
-Then you will be happy to hear that you can already transfer your physical showrooms with our digital showroom solution SampleRoom.
+Then you will be happy to hear that you can already transfer your physical showrooms with VR's digital showroom solution SampleRoom.
 Visualise your product range, transform your sales experience and get more results in less time and for less money.
 Don't hesitate to get in touch with us to find out more.